 - Chrysanthemum ‘Foggy’ – a late-flowering type for indoor display, Lime-green pompon flowers from November.
 Height 80cm.
 Protected by Plant Breeders Rights

-- Chrysanthemum ‘Bruno Bronze’ – a tender perennial with bronze flowers from September to November.
+- Chrysanthemum ‘Bruno Bronze’ – a tender orange chrysanthemum, flowering from September to November.
 Perfect for cutting.
 Height 1m